tomcastleman/laravel-memcached-plus/README.md

 ],
 ```

-As of Laravel 5.0.14 this will likely be around line 148.
+On a fresh install of Laravel 5.0.14 the providers array is on line 111 of `app/config.php`.

 The `B3IT\MemcachedPlus\SessionServiceProvider` is optional.
 You only need to add this if: